neiljethani/neiljethani.github.io/_projects/1_project.markdown

 </div>
 <div class="caption">
 </div>
-Its clear to see that all the AEMs claim that their explainations are highly predictive based on ACC and AUROC.
+Its clear to see that all the AEMs claim that their explanations are highly predictive based on ACC and AUROC.
-However, EVAL-X is able to reveal that L2X, INVASE, and BASE-X are all encoding the predictions in their explainations, achieving eACC ~50%.
+However, EVAL-X is able to reveal that L2X, INVASE, and BASE-X are all encoding the predictions in their explanations, achieving eACC ~50%.
-Meanwhile, the slections made by REAL-X remain fairly predictive when evaluated by EVAL-X.
+Meanwhile, the sections made by REAL-X remain fairly predictive when evaluated by EVAL-X.

-Finally, we had to see what two expert radiologists thought of the explainations generated by each method.
+Finally, let’s look at what two expert radiologists thought of the explanations generated by each method.
 > We randomly selected 50 Chest X-rays from the test set and displayed the selections made by each method for each X-ray in a random order.
 The radiologists ranked the four options provided.

 <div class="row justify-content-sm-center">